DhirajBhakta/reflections/docker_and_kubernetes/kubernetes.md

   - runs kubernetes processes to run and manage the workers properly
   - It has the following running
     - **the API server** (which is also a container)
+      - Communicates with kubelet on worker nodes
+      - kubectl talks to the API server.
     - **the Scheduler** (where to put the pod?)
       - checks for "tasks"-to create and assign pods from the Controller manager
     - **the Controller manager** (detect crashes of pods, and recover)
       - runs reconciliation loop.
-      - keeps looking at current state - desired states configs and creates tasks(task to create pods) for the schedules to assign to nodes.
+      - keeps looking at current state - desired states configs and creates tasks(task to create pods) for the **scheduler** to assign to nodes.
     - **the etcd** (key value store of cluster state)
       - stores the current state config and desired state config
 - multiple worker Nodes
   - worker node is where actual applications are running
-  - they have the following running
+  - each worker node has the following
     - **Kubelet**
       - Kubelet talks to the containers through the CRI interface (Container Runtime Inteface)
+      - communicates with the master node
     - **Kube Proxy**
+      - allows for n/w communication inside and outside the node.
       - responsible for routing n/w traffic to load balanced services in the cluster.
 Kubeproxy runs using DaemonSet.
       - Note that many of the kubernetes control plane components are run using kubernetes itself!
     - **Container runtime**